FarishLoy/FarishLoy/README.md

 ### Hi there 👋
+    I'm Farish, a web/mobile developer located in Malaysia.
+ - 🌱 I’m currently learning React and React-Native.
+ - 📫 You can reach me on Twitter or through emails.

 <!--
 **FarishLoy/FarishLoy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.